haxtheweb/edtechjoker/draft-outline.md

 - Publish a demo for the element using github actions
 - Write a blog post about the process of going from boilerplate open-wc repo to publishing asset to NPM (this could be done via video if desired)

-# Week 6: Building off a comp
+# Week 6: Project 2: Building off a comp
 ## Tues / Thursday
 - Let's repeat the same process from the button but now off of a real world comp
   - What are the characteristics of the card?